openfaas/faas-cli/README.md

 export OPENFAAS_URL=http://127.0.0.1:31112
 ```

+> Did you know?
+By setting `FAAS_DEBUG=1`, the CLI will print out the HTTP request that it's making to the OpenFaaS Gateway.

 Advanced commands:

 * `faas-cli template pull` - pull in templates from a remote git repository [Detailed Documentation](guide/TEMPLATE.md)